unsureboolean/GPTPersona-Bot/README.md

    > - Robert will occasionally forget he is Robert.
 This is ok, it happens to everyone from time to time.
 You may need to /reset, especially if someone has asked him to be someone else.
    > - ~~When changing modes or after a reset, Robert will exit /replyall mode but will not mention anything about it.
 You need to turn it off and back on to get his attention.
 I will adjust the message when I get time.~~ *Fixed*
      > - This introduced a bug where Robert will sometimes take longer to reply (about 20-30 seconds).
 Leaving it for now as it is only occasional but it needs to be investigated.
-   > - When messages get queued, RobGPT throws an error.
-The messages go through as one message usually, RobGPT throws an error, but then usually responds to both messages as if they were one prompt.
+   > - ~~When messages get queued, RobGPT throws an error.
+The messages go through as one message usually, RobGPT throws an error, but then usually responds to both messages as if they were one prompt.~~ *Fixed*

    > **Future implementations:**
-   > - Get RobGPT to change his nickname in the server whenever he changes personas
+   > - Get GPTPersonaBot to change his nickname in the server whenever he changes personas
-   > - Get RobGPT to be able to remember session ID for chat instances so that each persona could have their own thread
+   > - Get GPTPersonaBot to be able to remember session ID for chat instances so that each persona could have their own thread
-   > - Find a way for RobGPT to operate independently in each server.
+   > - Find a way for GPTPersonaBot to operate independently in each server.
 Not sure if this is possible without a new API for each server.
    > - Docker support
    > - Support for GPT4All and other LLM repositories
    > - Build in feedback command for machine learning (/feedback :thumbsup: and /feedback :thumbsdown: